 In standard microeconomic theory, a difference in transfer prices charged for the same product in different geographic markets is determined by differences in their elasticities of demand, assuming identical or similar average costs of production, and holding the market shares constant.

 In practice, elasticity of demand is difficult to compute because of regression model identification and the lack of product-specific data.

-As a pedagogical device, we develop the standard version of markup pricing:
+As a pedagogical device, I elaborate the standard version of markup pricing:

 (1) Ri = pi qi